-After 30 years of WFTGA Conventions, we are fundamentally transforming our approach.
+After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

-Local hosts can now focus entirely on what they do best—creating innovative, state-of-the-art tourism experiences that don’t yet exist—whilst WFTGA handles all administration, financial responsibility, and brings world-class lecturers to advance the profession globally.
+Local hosts can now focus entirely on what they do best – creating innovative, state-of-the-art guided tourism experiences that don’t yet exist – whilst WFTGA handles all administration, financial responsibility, and brings world-class lecturers and workshop facilitators to advance the profession globally.

 Through comprehensive training programmes, we elevate local guide standards and create sustainable, lasting impact that transforms destinations long after the Convention ends.